githubnext/blocks/docs/developing blocks/01 building your first block.md

 }
 ```

-You have to define these properties for your own custom Block.
+You have to define these properties for your own custom block.

 From top to bottom: